Jul 28, 2022 : A Matter of Taste: Understanding tastes and odors in drinking water

 - Public Water Systems (PWSIDs)

-Pennsylvania Service Territory
+Aqua Pennsylvania Service Territory

-Vice President, Network (distribution)
+Vice President, Distribution

 Vice President, Production (plants)

-Chester County Operations Manager
+Director of Chester County Operations

-Delaware County Operations Manager
+Director of Delaware County Operations

-Montgomery and Bucks Operations Manager
+Director of Montgomery and Bucks Operations

-Northeastern, Northern and Central Pennsylvania
+Northeastern, Northern, Central and Western Pennsylvania

 What Is Helping Hand?

 Helping Hand is Aqua Pennsylvania’s low-income assistance program designed to enable low-income customers to make manageable monthly payments on their water and wastewater bills.